malin-nilsson/Vue-Firebase-Playlist/README.md

 `npm install`

 3. Replace API key\
 To run this application you'll you need a Firebase API key.
-It can be created at https://firebase.google.com/ and replaced in the src/firebase/config.js file.:\
+It can be created at https://firebase.google.com/ and replaced in the src/firebase/config.js file:\
 VUE_APP_APIKEY=”your Firebase API key”

 4. Run Vue\